 All applications, including original, renewal, and change applications for both individuals and businesses are submitted online.

 Yes.
 The application has helpful hints and text throughout.
-We also have user guides on our website for submitting applications, for business paying for applications, business approval of employee affiliation, and other functionality.
+We also have user guides on our website for submission of applications, a business paying for an individual application, business approval of employee affiliation, and other functionality.
 If you experience problems, please Contact Us or call (512) 424-7293.

 Free email accounts can be established at a variety of sites.
 We suggest searching the internet for Free Email accounts.

 Visit our Contact Us page, choose Private Security, then choose Submit Documents and follow the instructions.

 An individual can submit an application without specifying a company affiliation.
 The application will process as normal, including all background checks, required documents and training required.
 The individual will be in a complete status, but will not receive a pocket card until affiliated with a business.
 Please note: If the license is not affiliated to a licensed company within 2 years, the license cannot be renewed, and the individual will need to reapply.

 Licensed Owners will be able to log in to the system to verify employment.
 Please see Business Employment Verification for step by step instructions.

 Yes, you may request that your employer pay for your application.
 Even if you have chosen employer pay, until the point that payment occurs, you will also have the option to pay for your own application.

 Licensed Owners will be able to log in to the system and will see the employee requests for company payment.
 You will be able to choose to pay, or return to the employee for payment.
 Please see Business Employment Verification for step by step instructions.

 Yes, all businesses in good standing will be able to utilize bulk payment.